aws-solutions-library-samples/guidance-for-enhancing-the-customer-experience-for-travel-and-hospitality-using-amazon-bedrock/README.md

 1. Amazon Bedrock Knowledge Bases allow customers to create embeddings of their knowledge repositories in Amazon S3 using OpenSearch Serverless and Amazon Bedrock, store those embeddings in a vector database, and interact with that knowledge repositories via Amazon Bedrock Knowledge Bases and Amazon Lex.

-This solution provides the steps to create the necessary resources via CloudFormation custom resources until native support for Lex QnAIntent in CloudFormation is available.
-The solution and CloudFormation template will be updated at that time.
+This Guidance provides the steps to create the necessary resources via CloudFormation custom resources until native support for Lex QnAIntent in CloudFormation is available.
+The Guidance and CloudFormation template will be updated at that time.

 ### Architecture Diagram
 ![Diagram](./assets/lexqna.png)